OpenMedTech-Lab/OpenXwheel/README.md

 - Footrest: This special footrest is used to support the user's feet while sitting and standing.
 During the transition from a sitting to a standing position, the footrest height changes to allow safe standing.

 ### DISCLAIMER:
 <P align="justify"> The design is offered as it is.
-Although it has been regorously tested by a number of paraplegic wheelchiar users, we do not provide any warranty in any aspect.
+Although it has been regorously tested by a number of paraplegic wheelchiar users, we do not provide any warranty in any aspect.</P>

 ### WARNING:
 - The device is intended stricktly for research and education purposes.